databrickslabs/pytester/README.md

 [[back to top](#python-testing-for-databricks)]

 ### `make_group` fixture
 This fixture provides a function to manage Databricks workspace groups.
 Groups can be created with specified members and roles, and they will be deleted after the test is complete.
-Deals with eventual consistency issues by retrying the creation process for 30 seconds and allowing up to two minutes for group to be provisioned.
+Deals with eventual consistency issues by retrying the creation process for 30 seconds and then waiting for up to 3 minutes for the group to be provisioned.
 Returns an instance of [`Group`](https://databricks-sdk-py.readthedocs.io/en/latest/dbdataclasses/iam.html#databricks.sdk.service.iam.Group).

 Keyword arguments:
 * `members` (list of strings): A list of user IDs to add to the group.
 * `roles` (list of strings): A list of roles to assign to the group.
 * `display_name` (str): The display name of the group.
-* `wait_for_provisioning` (bool): If `True`, the function will wait for the group to be provisioned.
 * `entitlements` (list of strings): A list of entitlements to assign to the group.

 The following example creates a group with a single member and independently verifies that the group was created: